 Don’t settle for just any Silk Road tour

 With a relaxed travel itinerary and the insights provided by our knowledgeable and enthusiastic guides, your eyes will be opened to discover real China.
 Our creatively curated tours of the Silk Road reveal a world of spectacular natural scenery, an intricate network of cultures and religions, and aromatic and delicious food.
 Read more

-As with any destination in China, travelers can find a wide diversity of experience.
-At ChinaTours.com, we understand our customers want a real experience of China - and that’s exactly the approach we take with every Silk Road tour.
+As with any destination in China, travelers can find a wide diversity to experience, including traditional culture, cuisine, and people.
+Customers wanting a real experience from their travel adventures will find that’s exactly the approach we take with all our Silk Road tours.

 Destinations you’ll find on our Silk Road tours are some of the most iconic in China:

 - In Lanzhou, you’ll visit the impressive Bingling Si Grottoes, a Buddhist treasure in Gansu.
 Here marvel at the incredible carvings which have been etched into the steep canyon walls over a period of 1,600 years.

 - At Zhangye, take in the vision of the incredible rainbow landscape of Zhangye Danxia National Park, located at the northern foot of Qilian Mountain.
 Find yourself steeped in local legend when you visit Horseshoe Hall, named after the temple’s treasure – horseshoe footprints left by a heavenly horse.

 - In Jiayuguan, visit the spectacular Jiayuguan Pass, the western end and best-preserved ancient military castle of the Ming Dynasty’s Great Wall and hike along the Overhanging Great Wall.

 - Be mesmerized in Dunhuang and savor the experience of the stunning Gobi desert.
 Here you’ll witness the beauty of an oasis, Crescent Lake, which is embraced by the Echoing Sands Dunes.